dortania/OpenCore-Install-Guide/extras/kaslr-fix.md

 So we have 6 regions we need to go through and see which are bad, best idea is to block all MMIO sections *except* one and try each region to get a list of good regions.

-Now lets take the above example and create our own MmioWhitelist, we'll need to first convert the address from hexidecimal to decimal:
+Now lets take the above example and create our own MmioWhitelist, we'll need to first convert the address from hexadecimal to decimal:

 MMIO devirt 0x60000000 -> 1610612736
 MMIO devirt 0xFE000000 -> 4261412864